2023 FIBA Basketball World Cup bids

-The bidding process for the 2023 FIBA Basketball World Cup was the procedure for the International Basketball Federation (FIBA) in choosing the hosts for the 2023 FIBA Basketball World Cup.
+The bidding process for choosing the hosts of the 2023 FIBA Basketball World Cup by the International Basketball Federation (FIBA) began in 2016.
 Originally, national federations are allowed to bid for both the 2019 and 2023 editions, but on 16 March 2015, FIBA announced the 2019 edition will be held in Asia, which was then awarded to China on 7 August 2015.
 The 2023 Basketball World Cup will be held in three Asian countries; Philippines, Indonesia, and Japan.
 It will be the first Basketball World Cup to be held in multiple countries and the second straight World Cup to be staged in Asia.
 The decision was announced during FIBA's year-end meeting on 9 December 2017.
-2023 FIBA Basketball World Cup starts from 25 August – 10 September.
+The 2023 FIBA Basketball World Cup ran from 25 August – 10 September.